 Haiti is complicated.
 Even Haitians will tell you that.
 Each time we thought we grasped something about Haiti, another event would intervene that would help us realize we had only just peeled back one layer of our understanding of the Haitian cultural onion.
 And that’s what makes Haiti so fascinating: it tempts one to question, to experience, to learn and to re-learn – an invitation to penetrate as closely as a visitor might to its innermost layers.

-When we shared photos and updates while visiting Haiti, readers would respond: “Is that really Haiti?”
+When we shared photos and updates while on our tour to Haiti, readers would respond: “Is that really Haiti?”

 Welcome to Haiti.
 Time to become a little more familiar – with the everyday, the exceptional and the forces to be continually reckoned with.